-A common misperception, especially before the recent financial crisis, is that quantitative finance focuses on two research areas, option pricing and portfolio optimization.
-Here I will discuss four of my research projects related to the recent financial crisis: (1) robust risk measures for Basel accords; (2) profit sharing in hedge funds; (3) real estate securities; (4) jump risk during the crisis.
+A common misperception, especially before the recent financial crisis, is that quantitative finance and risk management focus on two research areas, option pricing and portfolio optimization.
+Here 1 will discuss five of my research projects related to the recent financial crisis: (1) robust risk measures for Basel accords; (2) limit order books; (3) profit sharing in hedge funds; (4) real estate securities; (5) jump risk during the crisis.
 Note that none of them involves either option pricing or portfolio optimization.